LeoVrana/MediaBubbles/README.md

 Gephi files for the network text analyses can be found in the Analyses folder.

-Please contact me at leo.vrana@uni-konstanz.de if you are have questions.
+Please contact me at leo.vrana@uni-konstanz.de if you have any questions.